abourtnik/clip-zone/README.md

 # TODO

+## Primary

 - Menu
-- Pin video on account home
-- Signal comment (video ?)
 - Delete video (constrained ?)
-- Time Docker different from host
 - Makefile
-- Set duration on upload
 - Search component React + Page Result
 - Optimize (eadger loading)
+- on edit video hide publication date and set to null if private

-## Admin
+## Secondary

+- Pin video on account home
+- Video protected (uuid)
+- Signal comment (video ?)
-- Remove video
+- Admin Block video
-- Block user
+- Admin Block user (and all of this video)
+- Admin Block comments
+- Authorize comment and like on video